Membership approved December 15, 2013. This version supersedes any and all previous documents.

 Election of Officers shall take place in even years.
 Election of the odd number Directors shall take place in odd years.
 Election of the even number Directors shall take place in even years.

-(d)Director #4 will preside over the committees that regulate, organize, and promote the CCAA’s conformation events.
-4# will preside over the committees that regulate, organize, and promote the CCAA’s companion events, working events, and temperament evaluations. #4 is to ensure the proper calculation of the club points for each respective Corso sport and present to the BOD a full accounting at the end of the year, so that the BOD may confirm who each venues award is to be given to by the Club.
+(d)Director #4will preside over the committees that regulate, organize, and promote the CCAA’s conformation events.
+4# will preside over the committees that regulate, organize, and promote the CCAA’s companion events, working events, and temperament evaluations. #4 is to ensure the proper calculation of the club points for each respective Corso Working, Sporting and Temperament events and present to the Board a full accounting.

 Section 3.
 Vacancies.
-Any vacancies occurring on the Board during the year shall be filled until the next annual election.
-The President will choose a candidate for the Board to consider.
+Any vacancies occurring on the Board or Regional Vice President during the year shall be filled until the next annual election.
+Any Board member may nominate a candidate.
 The candidate must have a majority vote of the members of the Board to be approved.
 A vacancy in the office of President shall be filled automatically by the Vice President and the resulting vacancy in the office of Vice President shall be filled by the Board in the manner stated above.
-Any Board member that resigns twice from his/her elected. position will be deemed ineligible to hold a position on the Club’s Board for a period of not less than 7 years.
+Any Board member that resigns twice from his/her elected position will be deemed ineligible to hold a position on the Club’s Board for a period of not less than 7 years.

 Section 4.
 Removal of Officers and Directors.